 I personally prefer raw, organic almonds from Spain.
 And I try to use almond flour moderately.
 That being said, almond flour remains one of the best flours to bake fluffy cakes that you won’t even know are lectin-free.

-Almond flour is not the same as almond meal, which is made with whole almonds, including the skins, full of lectins.
+Almond flour is not the same as almond meal, which is made with whole almonds, including the skins, which are full of lectins.
 When in doubt, look at the color.
 Almond meal will have brown speckles, while almond flour is white-ish.

 My Happy Birthday Carrot Cake is made with a mix of almond flour and coconut flour, making this cake a keto-friendly cake.